 In 2003 The Bats re-emerged.
 Following a national tour (with Minisnap as their opening act), a new album was recorded with former Sneaky Feeling John Kelcher at his studio in Christchurch.
 After 10 years, At The National Grid was a return to familiar form for a band who sounded like they’d never been away.
 Critic Russell Baillie could note in his NZ Herald review that “the phrase ‘bold new direction’ has gone unused once again” but also conclude that the album was “cohesive, curiously fresh and oddly in tune with the times”.
 The Guilty Office repeated the dose just three years later, this time on Auckland indie Arch Hill.

-In 2011, they were back on Flying Nun with the release of their eighth album Free All The Monsters which was recorded with producer Dale Cotton at the disused Seacliff asylum on the coast just north of Dunedin.
+In 2011, they were back on Flying Nun with the release of their eighth album Free All The Monsters, recorded with producer Dale Cotton at the disused Seacliff asylum on the coast just north of Dunedin.
 After a career of producing themselves – and at least two not wholly satisfactory experiences with outsiders – they found a remarkably sympathetic partner in Cotton.
 The result was some of the richest and most rounded music they had created.

 After three decades together, The Bats are a unique institution in NZ music.
 It’s hard to think of any other band with such longevity with an unchanged line-up.
 It hasn’t been a career founded on wild variation.
 Instead, it has been the soundtrack to a band growing ever more comfortable in its own skin.